ktor-doc-jp/ktor-doc-jp/servers/responses.md

 Remember that once this function is executed, the rest of the function is still executed, so if you have it in a guard clause, you should return the function to avoid continuing with the rest of the handler.
-If you want to make redirections that stop the controlflow by throwing an exception check this [sample from status pages](/features/status-pages.html#redirect).
+If you want to make redirections that stop the control flow by throwing an exception check out this [sample from status pages](/features/status-pages.html#redirect).
 {: .note}

 ## Sending response content